-There was a liability gain of about \$15.0 million, or about 0.5% of the expected actuarial accrued liability.
-The favorable liability experience was primarily due to salary increases that were smaller than expected based on the actuarial assumptions.
-The estimated rate of return on the market value of assets, net of investment expenses, was 2.2% for the year ended June 30, 2020.
+There was a liability loss of about \$5.7 million, or about 0.2% of the expected actuarial accrued liability, primarily due to actual retirement experience that was less favorable than expected based on the actuarial assumptions.
+The estimated rate of return on the market value of assets, net of investment expenses, was 30.0% for the year ended June 30, 2021.
 The actuarial value of assets is determined using a method to smooth investment gains and losses in order to develop more stable contribution rates.
-The estimated rate of return on the actuarial value of assets was about 5.0%, which resulted in an actuarial loss of about \$65.9 million.
-The net impact of the asset and liability experience was a loss of \$50.9 million.
+The estimated rate of return on the actuarial value of assets was 10.5%, which resulted in an actuarial gain of about \$81.7 million.
+The net impact of the asset and liability experience was a gain of \$76.0 million.

-EXPERIENCE: July 1, 2019 to July 1, 2020
+EXPERIENCE: July 1, 2020 to July 1, 2021

 In many respects, an actuarial valuation can be thought of as an inventory process.
-The inventory is taken as of the actuarial valuation date, which for this valuation is July 1, 2020.
+The inventory is taken as of the actuarial valuation date, which for this valuation is July 1, 2021.
 On that date, the assets available for the payment of benefits are appraised.
 The assets are compared with the liabilities of the System, which are generally in excess of the assets.
 The actuarial process leads to a method of determining the contributions needed by members and employers in the future to balance the System assets and liabilities.

-Changes in the System's assets and liabilities impacted the change in the actuarial contribution rate between July 1, 2019, and July 1, 2020.
+Changes in the System's assets and liabilities impacted the change in the actuarial contribution rate between July 1, 2020, and July 1, 2021.
 Each component is examined in the following discussion.